 The City of Graham sweeps all of the town streets one per month, including the downtown area every three days.
-Approximately 642 cubic yards of material is picked up, primarily during leaf season.
-57 miles are covered on a regular basis.
+Approximately 520 cubic yards of material is picked up, primarily during leaf season.
+59 miles are covered on a regular basis.

-The City of Graham also used approximately 130 tons of road salt and 8,400 gallons of alternatives to road salt (brine) prior to and during inclement weather in 2018.
+The City of Graham used no road salt or road salt alternatives (brine) prior to and during inclement weather in 2019 this is due to the mild winter in the area.

-The City of Graham used 1,850 gallons of waste oil in 2018 in a waste oil heater and recycled 200 gallons with Noble oil; and maintains 6 pet waste stations.
+The City of Graham used 1,900 gallons of waste oil in 2019 in a waste oil heater to heat the City garage Area.
+The City maintains 6 pet waste stations at area parks around the City.

 The City also maintains many culverts and the storm drains that are either in storm drainage easements or within City right of ways.
 The City has major culverts that are being designed and studied at this time.
 The Culverts are located near the intersection of Marshall Street and Travora Street and one on Albright Street.
-Culverts on West Elm, and on Burton Street were built in 2018.